Summary: In this tutorial, you will learn about SQL constraints, which allow you to enforce the integrity of data automatically.

 - Table-level constraints: you declare table-level constraints that apply to one or more columns.
 Table-level constraints are declared independently from the column definition.
 You often declare table-level constraints at the end of the CREATE TABLE statement.

-- Column-level constraints: you declare column-level constraints when you define columns for the table.
-The column-level constraint is applied particularly to the column where it attached to.
+- Column-level constraints: You declare column-level constraints when you define columns for the table.
+The column-level constraint is applied particularly to the column it is attached to.

 Declaring SQL constraints